Students destroy pro-life memorial at Pepperdine University - California Political Review

 Pepperdine University was found as a Christian college.
-Today it is a secular, hat filled campus, with the Administration, by its silence, approving of the murder of babies.
+Today it is a secular, hate filled campus, with the Administration, by its silence, approving of the murder of babies.

 “Spencer Lindquist, the Pepperdine College Republicans president told Campus Reform that the pro-life display was meant to honor the 62 million lives lost to abortions since Roe v.
 Wade.